fienvh/uit-documentatie/content/search_api_3/latest/searching/languages.md

 This will return all documents that are missing French translations for either `name` and/or `description`.

-Alternatively, you use the `completedLanguages` URL parameter \(and field in [advanced queries](../../reference/advanced-queries)\) to only look for documents that are fully translated to a specific language.
+Alternatively, you use the `completedLanguages` URL parameter \(and field in [advanced queries](../../reference/advanced-queries)\) to only look for documents that are fully translated (both name and description) to a specific language.

 ```
 GET https://search.uitdatabank.be/offers/?completedLanguages[]=fr